jpmorganchase/salt-ds/.changeset/giant-seas-complain.md

 ---

 - Refactored `Drawer` to use floating-ui and Salt's `Scrim`.
-- Open prop set to false by default
+- Fixced open prop to be false by default
-- Fix to `Floating Components` implementation of focus manager props from Floating UI
+- Fixed `Floating Components` implementation of focus manager props from Floating UI
 - Added optional `DrawerCloseButton`.
 - Added optional props `disableScrim` and `diableDismiss`